KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.1.4 (12nd March 2023)**
+- Fixed a bug with Performer's music when killed if the Performer was the Puppeteer morphed
+- Fixed the /myrole and /mymodifier meeting commands
+- Fixed bodies teleport from Challenger's duel
+- 1 new visor

 **Version 3.1.3 (11st March 2023**
 - Custom hats and visors have the preview again.
 - On gamemodes, the neutral role will have the hide and seek impostor animation, also added a lobby option to activate the flashlight and its range for Police and Thieves, Hot Potato and Zombie Laboratory.